paketo-buildpacks/rfcs/accepted/0000-template.md

 {{Give a high-level overview of implementation requirements and concerns.
 Be specific about areas of code that need to change, and what their potential effects are.
 Discuss which repositories and sub-components will be affected, and what its overall code effect might be.}}

-{{THIS SECTION IS REQUIRED FOR RATIFICATION -- you can skip it if you don't know the technical details when first submitting the proposal, but it must be there before it's accepted}}
+{{THIS SECTION IS REQUIRED FOR RATIFICATION -- you can skip it if you don't know the technical details when first submitting the proposal, but it must be there before it's accepted.}}

 ## Prior Art

-{{This section is optional if there are no actual prior examples in other tools}}
+{{This section is optional if there are no actual prior examples in other tools.}}

-{{Discuss existing examples of this change in other tools, and how they've addressed various concerns discussed above, and what the effect of those decisions has been}}
+{{Discuss existing examples of this change in other tools, and how they've addressed various concerns discussed above, and what the effect of those decisions has been.}}

 ## Unresolved Questions and Bikeshedding

 {{Write about any arbitrary decisions that need to be made (syntax, colors, formatting, minor UX decisions), and any questions for the proposal that have not been answered.}}

-{{THIS SECTION SHOULD BE REMOVED BEFORE RATIFICATION}}
+{{REMOVE THIS SECTION BEFORE RATIFICATION!}}